the-kakfa-dude/abides/java8/java_example/README.md

 you don't really need to specify each of the tasks above, as some will run others.

-For instance, a build with do a test, a run will do build but not a jar, and so on.
+For instance, a build will do a test, a run will do build but not a jar, and so on.
 The result is you end up getting some taks for free.

 However, as soon as you start adding new tasks, or otherwise changing the